Emergency Bandage: History of development

 When the bandage's inventor, Bernard Bar-Natan, was in training to become an Israeli military medic in 1984, he noticed that the bandages issued for bleeding control had a manufacture date of 1942 or sometimes even 1938.
 He also noticed that more current styles had the same design and the same features as 1942 bandages.
 The trainees were advised to grab a stone and to use it to apply pressure to a wound that would not clot on its own.
 Bar-Natan started work on a new generation of bandages that would not rely on the "grab a stone" approach, but would have a pressure bar built into the bandages themselves.

 In 1990–1991, the idea and the design were developed enough to apply for Israeli Government support from the Office of the Chief Scientist in the Ministry of Industry.
 The application allowed Bar-Natan to become a part of a technology incubator program in Jerusalem's Har Hotzvim, with a government grant covering 3/4 of the expenses connected to the research and development of the bandage.
 After three additional years of development the bandage was ready for commercialization.
 However, Bar-Natan formed First Care Products Ltd and supervised the design and production of the bandage.

 A Belgian medical equipment distributor bought the first bandages in 1998.
 Bar-Natan, having grown the company to a profitable entity, later sold it to PerSys Medical in Houston, Texas, the company that first introduced the bandage to the US military.
 Today 1.5 to 2 million bandages are produced and sold each year.

 Features

 The Emergency Bandage is an elasticized bandage with a sewn-in non-adhesive pad.

+The Emergency Bandage's packaging consists of multiple layers that protect the bandage from becoming damaged and unsterile prior to it being opened; The upper right grey packaging is the newest version of the bandage's outer layer, while the upper left clear, written on wrapper is the bandage's inner layer of packaging.
+The lower, blue-ish looking bandage is the [old] version of the bandage's first layer of packaging.

 They are similar to elastic bandages used to treat sprain injuries, but have three unique features: